Epidemiology, Ph.D.

 • GPA 3.0 or higher (4.0 scale)

-• Doctoral applicants must discuss their research area of interest along with the faculty member who has agreed to mentor them.
+• Personal statement describing your academic, research, and professional goals.
+Your statement must discuss your research area of interest along with the faculty member who has agreed to mentor them.

 • Non-US institution transcripts must be verified by World Education Services (WES) or equivalent service.
 Submit course-by-course evaluation (WES ICAP).

-• For those whose native language is not English, we require either a TOEFL (minimum 80) or IELTS (minimum 7.0) score.
+• For those whose native language is not English, we require either a TOEFL (minimum 90) or IELTS (minimum 7.0) score.

 For the Doctor of Philosophy (Ph.D.) program, applicants must have a master’s degree in public health from an approved school of public health or related field or an equivalent advanced professional degree.

 Before an application is reviewed, students must find an epidemiology faculty member in their research area of interest who agrees to be their mentor.
 This agreement should be mentioned in the personal statement.
-A holistic approach to application review process is utilized.
+A holistic approach to the application review process is utilized.

 Research experience and publications are not required; however, prior experience is highly encouraged along with publications, including first author.

-Degree Requirements (42 Hours)
+Degree Requirements (Minimum of 42 Hours)

 Prerequisites